 Microinverter

-The goal of this project was to design and make a solar microinverter designed to be used with a 12V solar panel.
+The goal of this project was to design and make a solar microinverter designed to be used with a 12V solar panel or 12/24V battery.
 It converts DC power from the solar panel to AC which then passes through a transformer to get high voltage AC power suitable for wall appliances.
-The microinverter's PCB is 52mm long and 102mm wide.
+The microinverter's PCB is 52mm long and 105mm wide.

 You can find a link to the previous versions of this project at the bottom of the page.